bad64/PythonPad/README.md

 Flash the CircuitPython UF2 file to your microcontroller, then extract the libs (that is both the MPY file and the entire `adafruit_hid` folder) to the `lib` directory of your CircuitPython drive.
 If you're having doubts, I suggest clicking on the CircuitPython badge at the top of this README, and follow their installation guide, though it will give you basically the same steps.

-*Then* drag and drop the main files into the drive.
+*Then* drag and drop the main files (see below) into the drive.
 Unplug and replug your device to make it run `boot.py` again.

 > [!IMPORTANT]
 > Your device ***must*** reload `boot.py`.
 The easiest way to achieve this is unplugging and replugging, but different boards might have different ways to achieve this.